william-a/git_introduction/README.md

 `git commit -m ["MESSAGE_GOES_HERE"]`

 Always commit your changes with a descriptive message.
-Once the files are commited, a new version now exists inside the repository.
+Once the files are committed, a new version now exists inside the repository.

 ### git diff
 To see any differences between the local file and the currently staged/current version of the file, type the command -